 by Mandy Stussman ’14

-Stussman is currently a student in the Journalism class.
-The Warrior Online will begin to feature stories from Sherwood High School’s Journalism class as a reward for hard work and to foster a stronger connection to the world of journalism amongst younger writers.
+The Warrior Online will begin to feature stories from Sherwood High School’s journalism class as a reward for hard work and to foster a stronger connection to the world of journalism among younger writers.